starwolves/.github/profile/README.md

 Interested game developers and 2D/3D (concept) artists are suggested to join the Space Frontiers Discord and to get in contact!

+Space Frontiers and Star Wolves have their own separated Discord servers.
+Most people here will be interested in the first Discord server.

 ### Space Frontiers + Star Wolves Discord